skiselev/radio-86rk/README.md

 ## Release Notes

 ### Changes
+* Version 1.4
+  * Change keyboard layout to QWERTY
+  * Add the J7 extension connector
+  * Add support for 2732, 2764 and 27C64 EPROMs and 28C64 EEPROM.

 * Version 1.3
   * Fix issues from version 1.1 and version 1.2:
     * Use key labels "Ь X" and "СС SHIFT" on top silkscreen